srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Leave this app running.

-    The telemtry data is needed for data visualization.
+    The telemetry data is needed for data visualization.

 ### Exercise 3: Create an Azure Event Hubs service